VanOvermeire/dynamodb-helper/README.md

 ## Example Usage

-...
+TODO

+Also see the unit and integration tests.

 ## TODO

 - support range keys
 - support values besides String
-- valid delete call
+- delete call
+- scan call
+- more useful return from get
 - help for query calls?
+- less use of expect

 ## Improvements